sassoftware/model-management-resources/addons/README.md

 * [Creating publishing destinations](./destinations/README.md)
 * [Creating base images](./base-images/README.md)

+## Migrate SAS Viya 3.5 Python Models to SAS Viya 2020.1 or Later
+You can migrate one Python model at a time from SAS Viya 3.5 to SAS Viya 2020.1 or later.

+For more information, see the [README](./migration/README.md) in the migration directory.

 ## Administer User Group Identities
 The [UserGroupAdmin.ipynb](UserGroupAdmin.ipynb) Jupyter notebook includes examples for how to administer user group identities by submitting API requests using Python code.